The infinitesimal and global Thurston geometry of Teichm{\"u}ller space

-\begin{proof} Let \begin{itemize} \item $\gamma_0$ denote the simple closed geodesic contained in $\lambda_0$, \item $A$ denote the convex hull of $\lambda_0$ in $(S,x)$, and \item $\Lambda_{\pm}$ be the complete geodesic laminations obtained by replacing $\lambda_0\subset\Lambda_0$ respectively with $\lambda_\pm$ of \cref{fig:2}. \end{itemize} Since $\Lambda_0$, $\Lambda_+$ and $\Lambda_-$ all agree on $S\setminus A$, $e^t$-stretch maps with respect to these three laminations deform $S\setminus A$ in the same way.
-This, combined with \cref{thm:key}, implies that for any Fenchel-Nielsen coordinate with respect to a pants decomposition containing $\gamma$, the coordinates for the $e^t$-stretch maps with respect to $\Lambda_0$ and $\Lambda_\pm$ completely agree except in the twist parameter for $\gamma_0$.
+\begin{proof} Let \begin{itemize} \item $\gamma_S$ denote the simple closed geodesic contained in $\lambda_0$, \item $A$ denote the $(1,1)$-crowned annulus in $(S,x)$ containing $\lambda_0$, and \item $\Lambda_{\pm}$ be the complete geodesic laminations obtained by replacing $\lambda_0\subset\Lambda_0$ respectively with the $\lambda_\pm$ of \cref{fig:2}. \end{itemize} Since $\Lambda_0$, $\Lambda_+$ and $\Lambda_-$ all agree on $S\setminus A$, the $e^t$-stretch maps with respect to these three laminations deform $S\setminus A$ in the same way.
+We can construct two pairs of pants (possibly one or two of its boundary components are cusps) on both sides of $\gamma_S$, the union of which contain the $(1,1)$-crowned annulus $A$.
+We let $\gamma$ be the union of their boundary components, including $\gamma_S$.
+Then, from \cref{thm:key}, it follows that for any Fenchel--Nielsen coordinate with respect to a pants decomposition containing $\gamma$, the coordinates for the $e^t$-stretch maps with respect to $\Lambda_0$ and $\Lambda_\pm$ completely agree except in the twist parameter for $\gamma_S$.
 Indeed, \cref{thm:key} tells us that the twist parameters for the stretch maps with respect to $\Lambda_\pm$ average to the twist parameter for the stretch map with respect to $\Lambda_0$.
 Therefore,

 where $v_{\Lambda_+}$ and $v_{\Lambda_-}$ are the respective stretch vectors with respect to $\Lambda_+$ and $\Lambda_-$.
 Therefore, $v_{\Lambda_0}$ is not an extreme point in $\mathbf{S}_x$. \end{proof}